Skip to main content

 caution

-If using the Iceberg as destination, you have to generate the jar file for Java side of code.
-To generate the jar file either run the sync command once or run mvn clean package -DskipTests.
+If using Iceberg as destination, you need to generate the jar file for the Java side of code and move it to the correct location:

 Prerequisites: You must be using VSCode to run OLake locally.